Notes on Theory of Distributed Systems: Lower bound

 \section{Lower bound}

-The $\min(\left\lceil\lg m\right\rceil, n-1)$ cost of a max register read turns out to be exactly optimal.
-Intuitively, we can show by a covering argument that once some process attempts to write to a particular atomic register, then any subsequent writes convey no additional information (because they can be overwritten by the first delayed write)—so in effect, no algorithm can use get more than one bit of information out of each atomic register.
+The $\min(\ceil{\lg m}, O(n))$ cost of a max register read turns out to be exactly optimal, at least for the $\ceil{\lg m}$ part; there is a lower bound~\cite{AspnesAC2012} of $\min(\ceil{\lg m}, n-1)$.
+Intuitively, we can show by a covering argument that once some process attempts to write to a particular atomic register, then any subsequent writes convey no additional information (because they can be overwritten by the first delayed write).
+So in effect, no algorithm can use get more than one bit of information out of each atomic register, and any max register read ends up looking like chasing a path through a tree of switches.
 But as always, turning this intuition into an actual proof requires a bit more work.

 We will consider solo-terminating executions in which $n-1$ writers do any number of max-register writes in some initial prefix $Λ$, followed by a single max-register read $π$ by process $p_n$.
 Let $T(m,n)$ be the optimal reader cost for executions with this structure with $m$ values, and let $r$ be the first register read by process $p_n$, assuming it is running an algorithm optimized for this class of executions (we do not even require it to be correct for other executions).